Ash-Smithy/Notes/CyberSecurity/Cybersecurity Notes C2.md

     - Fix security issues connrectly:
         When security indidnets occur, identify the root cause, contain the impact, identify vulnerabilities, and conduct tests to ensure that remediation is successful.

+### Additional OWASP Security Principles:
+    Establish secure defaults:
+        OPtimal security state of an application is also its default state for users; it should take extra work to make the application insecure.
+    Fail Securely:
+        Fail securely means that when a control fails or stops, it should do so by defaulting to its most secure option.
+        For example, when a firewall fails it should simply close all connections and block all new ones, rather than start accepting everything.
+    Don't Trust Services:
+        Many organizations work with third=party partnets.
+These outside partners often have different security policies than the org does.
+And the organizaiton shouldn't explicitly trust that their partners' systems are secure.
+        For example: if a thirs-party vendor tracks reward points for airline customers, the airline should ensure that the balance is accurate before sharing that information with the customers.

+    Avoid Security by obscurity:
+        The security of an application should not rely on keeping the source code secret.
+Its security should rely upon many other factors, including reasonable password policies, defence in depth, business transaction limits, solid network architecture and fraud and audit controls.

+ ### Security audit
+    A review of an organization's security controls,policies, and procedures against a set of expectations.
+    Two types: Internal and External.
+    Internal Audit is controlled by a team of people (including manager)
+    - Internal Security Audits Purpose:
+        - Identify Organizational risk
+        - Assess controls
+        - Correct compliance issues
+    - Common elements of Internal Audits:
+        - Establishing the scope and goals
+            Scope refers to the specific criteria of an internal security audit.
+Identify, people, assets, policies, procedures and technoligies that improve security posture.
+            Goals are an outline of the organization's security objectives.
+        - Conducting a risk assessment
+            Identifying potential threats, risks and vulnerabilities.
+Helps in knocning what security measures need to be taken.
+        - Completing a controls assessment
+            Control Categories:
+                - Administrative controls.
+                - Technical Controls. (hardware and software controls)
+                - Physical controls. (like cameras and locks)
+        - Assessing compliance
+        - Communicating results
+            Communicate the chnages to stakeholders.
+            - Summarizes scope and goals
+            - Lists existing risks
+            - Notes how quickly those risks need to be addressed
+            - Identifies compliacne regulations
+            - Provides Recommendations

+# Module 3

+  ### Logs
+        Record of an event

+        Sources:
+            - Firewall log
+                is a record of attempted or established connections for incoming traffic from the internet.
+It also includes outbound requests to the internet from withing the network.
+            - Network
+                is a record fo all computers and devices that enter and leave the network.
+It also records connections between devices and services on the network.
+            - Server
+                is a record of events related to services, such as webites, emails, or file shares.
+It includes actionss such as login, passowrd and username requests.

+ ### Security Information and Event Management (SIEM)
+        An application that collects and analyzes log data to monitor critical activities in an organization.

+        Metrics:
+            Key technical attributes, such as response time, availability, and failure rate, which are used to assess the performance of a software application.

+        Security orchestration, automation, and response (SOAR):
+             is a collection of applications, tools, and workflows that uses automation to respond to security events